MetaMask/metamask-docs/services/concepts/web3-libraries.md

   </div>
 </div>

-Some popular Ethereum compatible Web3 libraries include (but are not limited to) the following.
+Some popular Ethereum compatible Web3 libraries include (but aren't limited to) the following.

 | Language   | Library                                                                                             |
 | :--------- | :-------------------------------------------------------------------------------------------------- |